ambrop72/aprinter/README.md

 - Bed probing using a digital input line (e.g. microswitch).
 Height measurements are printed to the console.
 - Bed height correction, either with a linear or quadratic polynomial, calculated by the least-squares method.
 - SD card and FAT32 filesystem support.
 G-code can be read from the SD-card.
 Optionally, the SD card can be used for storage of runtime configuration options.
 A custom (fully asynchronous) FAT32 implementation is used, with limited write support (can write to existing files only).
+- Ethernet network (currently on Duet only).
+Gcode console over TCP is supported (equivalent to the serial-port interface), with multiple concurrent connections.
+Pronterface can connect this way.
 - Supports heaters and fans.
 Any number of these may be defined, limited only by available hardware resources.
 - Experimental support for lasers (PWM output with a duty cycle proportional to the current speed).
 - Supports multiple extruders.
 However, the interface is not compatible to typical firmwares.
 There are no tool commands, instead the extruders appear as separate axes.
 A g-code post-processor is provided to translate tool-using gcode into what the firmware understands.
 This post-processor can also control fans based on the "current tool".